vsaddr-github/triplets/README.md

-# triplets
-# Scripts to group auto bracketed Canon CR2 files
+# Scripts to group auto bracketed Canon CR2 files for SNS-HDR processing

 This repository contains notes and scripts to help group RWAW CR2 Canon files for SNS-HDR command-line processing.